mitre-attack/attack-data-model/docs/COMPATIBILITY.md

 - **Backward Compatibility**: Where feasible, maintain backward compatibility with previous ATT&CK Specifications and releases.
 - **Deprecation Notices**: Provide deprecation warnings in documentation and release notes when dropping support for older versions.

-## Contributing to Compatibility

-Community contributions are welcome to help expand compatibility:

-- **Issue Reporting**: Report any compatibility issues you encounter with specific ATT&CK versions or specifications.
-- **Pull Requests**: Submit pull requests to add support for additional ATT&CK versions or to improve compatibility.

-## Contact and Support

-For questions or support regarding compatibility:

-- **GitHub Issues**: [Open an issue](https://github.com/mitre-attack/attack-data-model/issues) on the repository.
-- **Email**: Contact the maintainers at [attack@mitre.org](mailto:attack@mitre.org).

 ---